ToGenplusplus/ProgrammingWithNodeJs/TypeScript/dsAndAlgosPractice/patterns/TwoPointer.md

 - Detecting cycles in linked lists
 - Finding the middle of a linked list
 - Finding the nth node from the end
+  - In this variation, the movement is sequential, not simultaneous:
+  - Fast Head Start: Move the fast pointer $N$ steps ahead of the slow pointer.
+    - Movement: fast = fast.next (repeated $N$ times)
+  - Simultaneous Advance: Move both the slow and fast pointers one step at a time until the fast pointer reaches the end (null).
+    - Movement: slow = slow.next and fast = fast.next.Result:
+  - When fast reaches null, the slow pointer will be exactly at the $N^{th}$ node from the end.
 - Checking if linked list is a palindrome

 **Example Problems:**